The Basics (Overview)

 /messages

-Currently, there is only 1 method of authorization available
+Currently, there is only 1 method of authorization available, which is the API Key.

 Retrieve your API Key